Motivic cohomology of fat points in Milnor range via formal and rigid geometries: Abstract

 We present a formal scheme based cycle model for the motivic cohomology of the fat points defined by the truncated polynomial rings $k[t]/(t^m)$ with $m \geq 2$, in one variable over a field $k$.
 We compute their Milnor range cycle class groups when the field has sufficiently many elements.

-With some aids from rigid analytic geometry, we prove that the resulting cycle class groups are isomorphic to the Milnor $K$-groups of the truncated polynomial rings, generalizing a theorem of Nesterenko-Suslin and Totaro.
+With some aids from rigid analytic geometry and the Gersten conjecture for the Milnor $K$-theory resolved by M. Kerz, we prove that the resulting cycle class groups are isomorphic to the Milnor $K$-groups of the truncated polynomial rings, generalizing a theorem of Nesterenko-Suslin and Totaro.

-We deduce that their relative parts are isomorphic to the big de Rham-Witt forms of $k$.
-In particular, this provides another cycle-theoretic description of them after a result of K. R\"ulling (J. Algebraic Geom., 2007).